AdobeDocs/experience-manager-65.en/help/forms/using/aem-document-services-programmatically.md

 #### createPDF {#createpdf}

 The createPDF API converts a supported file type to a PDF document.
 It supports various file formats such as Microsoft Word, Microsoft PowerPoint, Microsoft Excel, and Microsoft Project.
-In addition to these applications, any third party generic PDF generating application type can also be plugged into the API.
+In addition to these applications, any third-party generic PDF generating application type can also be plugged into the API.

 For the conversion, only a few parameters are mandatory.
 An input document is mandatory parameter.
 You can apply the security permissions, PDF Output Settings, and Metadata information later to the output PDF document.